 The TMIST trial is for healthy women ages 45 to 74 who are already planning to get a routine mammogram.
 The participants will provide critical information that will inform the study, which seeks to change breast cancer screening to a more personalized approach.

 The Tomosynthesis Mammographic Imaging Screening Trial (TMIST), is the first randomized trial to compare two types of digital mammography for breast cancer screening: tomosynthesis (known as three-dimensional, or 3-D) and conventional (two-dimensional, or 2-D).
 Although 3-D mammography, is a newer technology it will likely detect more findings that require follow-up, it is also likely to lead to more procedures and treatments.
 It is not known if this newer mammography technology is reducing a woman’s risk of developing a life-threatening (advanced) cancer compared with 2-D mammography.

-At participating centres, women (45 to 75) will be told about the trial when they schedule thier routine mammogram and once enrolled are then randomly assigned to either 2-D or 3-D mammography screening for the next five years.
+At participating centers, women (45 to 75) will be told about the trial when they schedule their routine mammogram and once enrolled are then randomly assigned to either 2-D or 3-D mammography screening for the next five years.

-To find out more about the trial and where it is availble for enrolment in Canada please visit: Cancerview.ca
+To find out more about the trial and where it is available for enrollment in Canada please visit: Cancerview.ca

 (AP Video/Kathy Young)